 In the present case study, given the present policy of only having weak control over competitors' access to the terminals in its dedicated hinterland transport system, the port of Gothenburg, is exposed to certain strategic risks.
 One risk is that the opportunity of winning a substantial market share from intercontinental flows between the port of Gothenburg and other transhipment ports than its main European transhipment port R may lead the latter to enter the hinterland market of the Scandinavian port.
-The risk of market entry by R also exists for low volumes of direct flows particularly in combination with the former.
+However, our calculations show that this risk can be assumed to be inversely proportional to the direct intercontinental container flow's share of the total intercontinental flow from Gothenburg.